univention/univention-corporate-server/doc/manual/central-management-umc/login.rst

   account which should be used for the initial login at a newly installed
   |UCSPRIMARYDN|\ system.

-* In some cases, it might be necessary to log in with the system's local ``root`` account (see :ref:`computers-rootaccount`).
+* In some cases, it might be necessary to sign in with the system's local ``root`` account (see :ref:`computers-rootaccount`).
 This account enables access only to the UMC modules for the administration and configuration of the local system.